kienma/kienma.github.io/about.md

 I'm Vietnamese–American, born and raised in Tokyo, Japan, and have attended international school for most of my school years.
 I study Mandarin Chinese, too.

 In STEM, I'm mainly interested in biology, chemistry, computer science, mathematics, and their applications.
-Within biology, I'm like genetics and protein chemistry, with applications in agriculture and molecular medicine.
+Within biology, I enjoy genetics and protein chemistry, especially their applications in agriculture and molecular medicine.
 In addition, I find that anthroplogy, ethics, history, and public health are interesting and important subjects.
 Intersections of topics — for example, of science and ethics, and of technology and society — also fascinate me.